intershop/devenv-4-iom/doc/04_development_process.md

 If `CUSTOM_SQLCONFIG_DIR` is configured, the custom SQL configuration is also applied when starting IOM.

-# Apply JSON Configuration Scripts
+# <a name="apply_json_config"/>Apply JSON Configuration Scripts

 JSON configuration of IOM is not publicly available.
 There is no task to support the development of single JSON configuration scripts.
 Additionally, the current implementation of JSON configuration does not use the concept of environments (configuration variable `CAAS_ENV_NAME`).
-The current developer task Apply JSON Configuration Scripts enables you to apply complete JSON configurations exactly in the same context as in a real IOM installation.
+The current developer task [Apply JSON Configuration Scripts](#apply_json_config) enables you to apply complete JSON configurations exactly in the same context as in a real IOM installation.

 To roll out JSON configurations, you have to:

-* Set the variable `CUSTOM_JSONCONF_DIR` in your configuration file and make sure that the directory is shared in Docker Desktop.
+* Set the variable `CUSTOM_JSONCONF_DIR` in your configuration file and make sure that the [directory is shared in Docker Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).

 You should have an eye on the logs created by the configuration process.
 These logs are printed in JSON format.
 Verbosity can be controlled by the configuration variable `OMS_LOGLEVEL_SCRIPTS`.